|Last Quarterly Update:||2/20/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-The cookie and cracker manufacturing industry includes companies that make biscuits, cookies, crackers, and similar products.
 Companies that manufacture such food items as snack chips, fresh-baked cookies or breads, hard or soft pretzels, or refrigerated dough mixes are covered in separate industry profiles.

 Demand is driven by population growth, consumer tastes, and health considerations.
 The profitability of individual companies depends on efficient operations, effective marketing, and a strong sales force.
 Large companies have advantages in purchasing, distribution, and marketing.
 Small operations can compete effectively by manufacturing allergen- and sugar-free products, high-end cookies and crackers, or products containing unusual ingredients.
+The US industry is highly concentrated: the top 50 companies account for more than 90% of industry revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY